sytanvir/Web/content/publication/conference-paper-3/index.md

 ---
-title: 'Aerodynamic Effects of Leading-Edge Flap Angle on NACA4412 Airfoil Performance at Low Reynolds Numbers: A CFD Investigation'
+title: 'Aerodynamic Effects of Leading-Edge Flap Angle on NACA 4412 Airfoil Performance at Low Reynolds Numbers: A CFD Investigation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here